Our Historic Library

 To the right, Romance, the dreamy-eyed fairy princess of Northern folklore, leans upon Poetry, bearing the lyre and clad in the color of passion.
 Below them, Art, palette in hand, leans upon a fragment of antique sculpture.
 To the left, Philosophy looks up at the torch she has already grasped and History writes upon her tablet.
 Science holds the globe and compasses, signifying the exact knowledge of the universe.

-For more information, visit the Winona Public Library's collection of historical documents archived online at the Minnesota Reflections website, or view a timeline of significant events in the library's early history.
+For more information, visit the Winona Public Library's collection of historical documents archived online at the Minnesota Reflections website, the MNopedia listing for WPL, or view a timeline of significant events in the library's early history.